Outstanding cities and towns around the world

 - Chester medieval walled city – United Kingdom, England, Cheshire.
 One of the best preserved medieval cities in British Isles.
 Street network originates from the Roman times.
 Town has nearly intact defensive walls – the best preserved in Britain.
 On the top of 3 km long walls is walkway.
 Unique feature of Chester is Rows – covered walkways on the first floor level of four main streets, with entrances in shops.
 Rows were developed in the 13th century.

-- Historic Centre of Prague – Czech Republic, Prague.
+- Historic Centre of Prague – Czechia, Prague.
 Prague provides one of the most impressive medieval cityscapes in the world.
 City has a huge number of outstanding architecture monuments in beautiful natural setting.

 - Kraków Historic Centre – Poland, Lesser Poland.
 This ancient settlement evolved into significant city since the 10th century AD and in the 11th century became a capital of Poland.
 Kraków flourished in the 15th and the 16th centuries, when many works of Polish Renaissance were created here.
 Today it is one of the most spectacular and interesting medieval cities in Europe.